passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 The app will work as follows:

 * When the user visits the sample app, they have access to several tabs - one to welcome them and then more where they can check their onchain data.
 The second tab shows whether there is any onchain data for the connected user.
 The third shows what Stamps the user has.
 The final tab shows the user's Passport score.
 * The user will connect their wallet and Gitcoin Passport to the app.
-Their data will be retrieved from the blockchain and their score will be calculated automatically from their Stamps.
+Their Stamp data and Passport score will be retrieved from the blockchain and displayed in the UI.
 * If the user does not have any Stamps, the tabs contain information about how to create a Passport, add Stamps and migrate them onchain.

 This simple example demonstrates the principles you would use to gate a real app using Gitcoin Passport onchain.

-The app will be built using [Next.js](https://nextjs.org/).

 ### Smart contract logic

 The Gitcoin Passport smart contracts build on top of [EAS (Ethereum Attestation Service)](https://attest.sh/), using Attestations as the foundational building blocks.
 You can read the [contract reference](../contract-reference) page for a primer on how the contracts work.

-The `decoder` contract exposes an API that allows you to simply pass in an address and retrieve the decoded data, rather than having to rawAttestations and decode client-side.
+The `decoder` contract exposes an API that allows you to simply pass in an address and retrieve the decoded Stamp and score data, rather than having to retrieve raw `Attestations` and decode client-side.

 ### Setting up the app